LimeDrive/stream-fusion/docs/en/Trakt/docker_install.md

    ```

 !!! warning "Caution"
-    Uninstallation will remove all data associated with the plugin.
+    Uninstallation will remove all data associated with the addon.
 Make sure to back up any important information before proceeding.

 Don't forget to also remove the domain name configuration in Nginx Proxy Manager if you don't plan to reuse this domain for another service.

 !!! note "Final Note"
-    If you encounter any problems during the installation or use of the plugin, don't hesitate to consult the official documentation or ask for help on Stremio or Trakt support forums.
+    If you encounter any problems during the installation or use of the addon, don't hesitate to consult the official documentation or ask for help on Stremio or Trakt support forums.